15 Life Strategies Adopted by People Who Refuse To Be Taken for Granted

 6. They practice self-care with an almost religious fervor.

 Self-care isn’t a buzzword for them.
 In fact, it’s a lifestyle.
 They prioritize their well-being because they get that you can’t pour from an empty cup.
-Self-care really isn’t selfish at all — it’s an absolute necessity for maintaining their strength and resilience.
+According to Psychology Today, self-care really isn’t selfish at all — it’s an absolute necessity for maintaining their strength and resilience.
 If they don’t put themselves first, who will?

 7. They’re not yes people.